twilco/twilco.github.io/_posts/2019-04-27-riscv-from-scratch-2.markdown

 COLLECT_GCC_OPTIONS='-O0' '-g' '-v' '-march=rv64imafdc' '-mabi=lp64d'
 {% endhighlight %}

 I realize that even in a shortened form this is still a lot to look at, so let me explain what's going on here.
-On our first line, `gcc` is executing a program called `collect2`, passing along various arguments (`crt0.o`, `crtbegin.o`, `crtend.o`, and more), and various flags (`-lgcc`, `--start-group`, etc).
+On our first line, `gcc` is executing a program called `collect2`, passing along arguments such as `crt0.o`, `crtbegin.o`, and `crtend.o`, and flags like `-lgcc` and `--start-group`.
 We can read about [what collect2 is here](https://gcc.gnu.org/onlinedocs/gccint/Collect2.html) - in short, `collect2` arranges various initialization functions at start time by making one or more linking passes.

 Knowing this, we see that GCC is linking multiple different `crt` object files with the code we wrote.
 As you might guess, `crt` stands for "C runtime".
 You [can read in detail what each crt is for here](https://stackoverflow.com/a/27786892/2421349), but in our case we care the most about `crt0`, which has one very important job: